Julio Garavito Armero: Life

 He has been compared to two great scientists of the 19th century: Spanish José Celestino Mutis and Neogranadine (modern day Colombia) Francisco José de Caldas.

 Trivia

 A crater on the Moon's far side is named Garavito after him.
 One of the most prestigious universities in Colombia is also named after him: Escuela Colombiana de Ingeniería (Colombian School of Engineering "Julio Garavito"), created in 1972, with a special emphasis in Applied Sciences and Engineering.

-His face appears on the 20,000 colombian peso bill, with the Moon on the same side of the bill, and the Earth as viewed from the Moon's surface on the other side.
+His face appeared on the 20,000 colombian peso bill, with the Moon on the same side of the bill, and the Earth as viewed from the Moon's surface on the other side.
 Because of this, and the blue colour of the bill, there is a local folk superstition that bringing offerings of blue candles and blue flowers to his grave in the Central Cemetery of Bogotá and praying there can help one to become wealthy.